General Argyres-Douglas Theory: AD points from 6d theory

-It is not hard to this to any theories in class ${\cal S}$ defined on a sphere.
+It is not hard to generalize this to any theories in class ${\cal S}$ defined on a sphere.
 The 3d mirror is just a star-shaped quiver which is derived by gluing quiver legs from different punctures.
-The same quiver can be looked from other ways which is realized by the irregular singularity.
+The same 3d mirror quiver can be looked from other ways which can be realized by the irregular singularity.
 There are many different realizations though.

-There are some explicit checks one could make: since they have the same 3d mirror, their Coulomb branch dimension and the Higgs branch dimension are the same, the flavor symmetries are also the same.
-These evidence strongly indicate that the theory defined using the irregular singularities are the same as the theory of class ${\cal S}$ defined on a sphere.
+There are some explicit checks one could make: since they have the same 3d mirror, then their Coulomb branch dimension and the Higgs branch dimension are the same, and the flavor symmetries are also the same.
+These evidence strongly indicate that the theory defined using the irregular singularities are the same as the theory of class ${\cal S}$ defined on a sphere with regular singularities.
 Moreover, one can find enough dimensionless gauge coupling constant by simply taking some ratios of the dimensional parameters.
-However, generically speaking, the AD theory realization is not "good" in the sense that there is no Coulomb branch parameter associated with the highest differential in the Seiberg-Witten curve, it is subtle to study them.
 We believe this remarkable duality is very important and will carry a further study in the future.